Summer first aid kit essentials

 Dealing with Injuries

 Some of the most common injuries for children and adults are simple cuts and scrapes.
 They might bleed a bit and hurt a little, but essentially they’re not a big deal.
 They’re also easy to deal with when you have the right items.
 Firstly, it’s a good idea to have something to clean the wound.
-This might mean having a few antiseptic wipes on you, or you might have a spray or cream that you can use again and again.
+This might mean having a few antiseptic wipes on you, or you might have an antiseptic spray or cream that you can use again and again.

 Once the wound is clean, covering it with a plaster will help to keep it clean.
 It’s a good idea to have a selection of plasters in different sizes and shapes.
 Or you could have a roll of plaster and a small pair of scissors so you can cut plasters to size.